“The best part about it is the consistency. I rarely, if ever, see any nutrient deficiencies, across various plant types.”

 Do you have any final comments for our readers?

-For people who like organic growing and have busy schedules, I definitely recommend a form of Super Soil or highly amended growing medium for a great way to grow quality product.
+For people who like growing organically and have busy schedules, I recommend a form of Super Soil or a highly amended growing medium for a great way to grow quality product.

 Thanks for your input, Topher!

 The More You Know, the Better You Grow!